 For newborns, the signs of thrush include:

 - White, creamy patches on their tongue or in their mouth.

 - On the nursing mother, symptoms of a yeast infection include cracked, red, itchy, sore, or tender nipples.

 For adults, the main symptom of thrush is the sores, or patches.
 These can bleed if you scrape them or when you brush your teeth.
 You also may have pain when swallowing.

 What causes thrush?

-Everyone has germs in their mouth.
-Your immune system works to regulate them.
-You can have too much of certain fungus, such as Candida.
+Thrush is caused by the fungus, Candida.
+Although everyone has germs in their mouth, your immune system works to regulate them.
+You can have too much Candida.
 Having too much of this fungus causes the oral thrush infection.